 If Sally wants to check out your firm’s website on her phone, then by golly, you let her do it.
 And you even go out of your way to make it one stellar experience.

 In a future ruled by smart phones and tablets, it’s crucial to make sure your firm’s site is just as enjoyable on a phone as it is on a computer screen.
-Make sure you or whoever is in charge of your web development knows that responsive web design is a top priority in designing your website.
+Make sure you or whoever is in charge of your web development knows that responsive law firm website design is a top priority in designing your website.

 It’s easy for lawyers to forget about the importance online marketing because it’s not at the core of what they do.
 But heed this advice and you’ll enjoy a higher rate of engagement and conversion because of it.
 The sooner you do, the sooner you can get back to doing what you do best–taking care of your customers with your knowledge of the law.